SysMedOs/lipidhunter/README.md

 * Errors/bugs

-    In case you experienced any problems with running LipidHunter, please report an issue in the [issue tracker](https://github.com/SysMedOs/lipidhunter/issues) or contact us.
+    In case you experienced any problems with running LipidHunter

+    please report an issue in the [issue tracker](https://github.com/SysMedOs/lipidhunter/issues) or contact us.

 ### License ###